 This table intends to give an overview about the differences and similarities between Flycheck and the default install of Flymake.
-It is not a direct comparision to third-party extensions such as flymake-easy, flymake-cursor, or forks of Flymake.
+It is not a direct comparison to third-party extensions like flymake-easy or flymake-cursor.
 For a more comprehensive look compared to those extensions, please read the details in the main article and the footnotes.